-8.3.9.1 Alignment of medical surveillance system to the COVID-19 pandemic
+8.3.10.1 Alignment of medical surveillance system to the COVID-19 pandemic:

 - i.
-The employer must perform a risk assessment with regards to potential cross infection linked to the different activities (e.g. spirometry, eye testing, audiometry, temperature measurements, Health Tolerance Screening, etc.) embodied in the medical surveillance system.
+The employer must perform a risk assessment with regards to potential cross infection linked to the different activities (e.g. spirometry, eye testing, audiometry, temperature measurements, Heat Tolerance Screening, etc.) embodied in the medical surveillance system.
 Protection of Health for all is paramount.
-Consider as an option full protective gear where applicable for protection of healthcare workers.
-Unless sufficient infection prevention control (IPC) measures are put in place, all spirometry and/or audiometry is to be suspended. - ii.At the discretion of the appointed occupational medical practitioner, the employer must conduct a Heat Tolerance Screening Test on the specific mine's occupation/s as identified through the mine's risk assessment, and if not practical to implement Heat Tolerance Screening Test only allow such specific occupation/s to undergo natural acclimatization. - 8.3.9.2 The employer must establish and maintain a personal hygiene programme in mitigation of transmission of COVID-19, and to the following but not limited to: - i.
+Consider as an option full protective gear where applicable for protection of health care workers.
+Unless sufficient infection prevention control (IPC) measures are put in place, all spirometry and/or audiometry is to be suspended. - ii.
+At the discretion of the appointed occupational medical practitioner, the employer must conduct a Heat Tolerance Screening Test as per the mine's risk assessment, and if not practical to implement Heat Tolerance Screening Test only allow specific occupation/s to undergo natural acclimatization. - 8.3.10.2 The employer must establish and maintain a personal hygiene programme in mitigation of transmission of COVID-19, and to the following but not limited to: - i.
 Maintaining physical distancing. - ii.
 Regular washing of hands with soap. - iii.
 Regular sanitising of hands with alcohol-based hand rub (ABHR) or other appropriate sanitisers. - iv.
-Avoid touching your face areas (mouth, eyes and nose). - v.
+Avoid touching of face areas (mouth, eyes and nose). - v.
 Avoid physical hand contact such as handshakes. - vi.
 Avoid using other people's personal belongings such as stationery, cell phones and sharing food etc. - vii.
-When coughing or sneezing do not use your hands, rather use a tissue/toilet paper or the inside of your elbow. - viii.
-Use disposable tissues rather than a handkerchief; immediately dispose of these tissues in a closed bin and wash or sanitise your hands thereafter. - ix.
-Avoid big crowds and travelling.
+When coughing or sneezing do not use hands, rather use a tissue/toilet paper or the inside of the elbow. - viii.
+Use disposable tissues rather than a handkerchief; immediately dispose of these tissues in a closed bin and wash or sanitise hands thereafter. - ix.
+Avoid big crowds and travelling. - x.
+Avoid touching objects before sanitising, like trollies, toilet seats, turnstiles, tables and chairs. - xi.
+Coach and teach family members. - xii.
+Wearing and handling of appropriate PPE.